-The new Engineering Building, named Ayer Hall in honor of Dean Emeritus Frederic E. Ayer, is a brick faced, reinforced concrete structure with full basement and three stories containing a total floor area of approximately 40,000 square feet.
-Upon its completion in 1949, it will provide space for general classrooms, laboratories in Civil and Electrical Engineering, machine shop, drafting and computation rooms and offices for the Engineering faculty.
+The new Engineering Building, completed in 1949 and named Ayer Hall in honor of Dean Emeritus Frederic E. Ayer, is a brick and stone faced reinforced concrete structure with full basement and three stories containing approximately 40,000 square feet.
+It provides all classroom, laboratory and office facilities for the College of Engineering except certain